 The restructuring further implements actions taken by the Company following the Recapitalization to rationalize manufacturing and other costs, including (i) consolidating certain manufacturing operations at the Company's facilities and closing other facilities; (ii) sourcing some products previously manufactured by the Company; (iii) implementing a significant organizational restructuring and additional measures to rationalize manufacturing, distribution and overhead costs; and (iv) eliminating costs associated with the use of a corporate aircraft.
 The Company estimates the annual aggregate cost savings associated with these earlier actions at approximately \$8.6 million.
+Such savings may not be indicative of actual savings in future periods because of the likelihood of additional overhead or other costs in future periods in support of business growth objectives.
 The Company believes that its current manufacturing capacity remains sufficient to meet its anticipated production requirements for the foreseeable future.